 The principal electoral office of a local government is that of returning officer.

 4.20.
-CEO to be returning officer unless other arrangements are made
+CEO to be returning officer unless other arrangements made

 (1) Subject to this section the CEO is the returning officer of a local government for each election.